aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-december-2020- news-notes/index.md

 - [ ] What is a Special Leave Petition ?
 Who can file it ?
 - [ ] What is the significance of River Management Boards ?
 What powers do they hold ?
 What is Apex Council in this regards ?
 - [ ] What is Inter-Sates River Water Disputes Act, 1956 ?
 What is its significance ?
-- [ ] #space-missions : Chang e-5 probe ?
 - [ ] What  are India's NDCs ?
-- [ ] #statistics : India has achieved 21% of its emissions intensity reduction target as a portion of GDP in line with its pledge of 33-35% reduction by 2030
 - [ ] What is International Climate Ambition Summit ?
 - [ ] What is Emissions Intensity wrt Climate Change ?
 Green House Gas emissions Volume / GDP
 - [ ] Which countries haven't signed the Paris Agreement ?
-- [ ] #statistics : According to NHFS-5 more women seem to have got married even before turning 18, the percentage increased from 30.8 to 31.8%
-- [ ] #national-parks : Vazhachal Reserve Forest ?
 - [ ] What is Birdlife International ?
 - [ ] What is the significance of having Independent Directors in Board ?
 What are the functions of Independent Director Boards ?
 - [ ] What is Lancent's Citizens Commission ?
 What are its objectives ?